input-output-hk/Alonzo-testnet/Alonzo-exercises/alonzo-white/4_Alonzo-white-exercise-4.md

 You may also want to inspect the Plutus Core form – this is a representation of the compiled script that will be executed on the blockchain.
 Confirm that your script is identical to the pre-compiled version that you used in [Exercise 3](3_Alonzo-white-exercise-3.md).
 If not, how is it different, and why?

-2. Compile the `HelloWorld` Plutus script from [source](../../resources/plutus-sources/plutus-helloworld) source.
+2. Compile the `HelloWorld` Plutus script from [source](../../resources/plutus-sources/plutus-helloworld).
 Save the serialised Plutus script into a file `helloworld.plutus`.

 3. Build a Cardano transaction that will submit `helloworld.plutus` for execution on the testnet.
 Assume that the transaction will cost 2 ada (2,000,000 lovelace) and give it a budget of 10,000,000 execution units and 10,000,000 memory units.
 You will need to provide two inputs: one to pay for the transaction and one to provide the collateral for running the Plutus script.